-Cell line misidentification is a huge problem in cell cultures.
-It has been known for over half a century and instead of the problem getting better, it has only become worse over time.
+Cell line misidentification is a huge problem in cell culture research.
+It has been known for over half a century yet instead of the problem getting better, it has only become worse over time.
 This has led to many false and erroneous papers being published and their findings built upon by other researchers which has created a spiraling problem that has yet to be resolved.
-The two articles presented below highlight this troublesome issue and provide ample evidence for why all cell culture studies should be questioned.
+Excerpts from the two articles presented below highlight this troublesome issue and provide ample evidence for why all cell culture studies should be questioned.

 Cell line misidentification: the beginning of the end

 Cell lines are used extensively in research and drug development as models of normal and cancer tissues.
 However, a substantial proportion of cell lines is mislabelled or replaced by cells derived from a different individual, tissue or species.
 The scientific community has failed to tackle this problem and consequently thousands of misleading and potentially erroneous papers have been published using cell lines that are incorrectly identified.
 Recent efforts to develop a standard for the authentication of human cell lines using short tandem repeat profiling is an important step to eradicate this problem.”